Ashwinreddy611/Move-Inc./README.md

     iii.
 The website uses components when needed and doesnt over do it so that there isn't a sensory overload for the user, this therefore avoids a displeasing experience for the user whilst maintaining functionality and interactivity.

 c.
 As a first time user I want to be able to contact the creators of the website and be able to feel like there is an open dialogue between user and creator.
-This should be done via an active contact form that envokes a quick response from the creators and working social media links.

      i.
 The user can access the *meet the team* section of the home page where they can read about the main team members who will handle all the user's health needs when being contacted.